victor-dfm/web-challenge/README.md

 - Uses the next/image component to optimise images.

 Testing:
-- Critical functions, such as addToCart, have unit tests implemented with Jest.
+- Critical functions with unit tests implemented with Jest.

 ## Future Improvements